apptentive/apptentive-android/README.md

 * Download the latest release [here](https://github.com/apptentive/apptentive-android/tags).
 * Alternatively, you can clone our Android SDK using git: `git clone https://github.com/apptentive/apptentive-android.git`

+**Note:** Please make sure to watch and star our github repo so you can be notified when there are updates to the SDK.

 ---

 ### Set up Android Workspace